Stratus3D/dotfiles/README.md

 My dotfiles.
 Everything I need to get setup on a new machine.

 ### Installation
 Run the `setup.sh`.
 This will install all the necessary software, setup commonly used directories, and install dotfiles.
+Since the setup script is idempotent it can be run on machines that have already been setup without causing issues.

     curl --remote-name https://raw.githubusercontent.com/Stratus3D/dotfiles/master/scripts/setup.sh
     sh setup.sh 2>&1 | tee ~/setup.log

 ### Issues
 * Since these dotfiles are shared across my machines, there are scenarios where PATH will need to be different.
-PATH will need to be customized in `path`.
+PATH will need to be customized in `mixins/path`.

 ### TODO
 * Complete the setup script so it installs all software and configures iterm2 with my custom profile.